jfrog/jfrog-client-go/README.md

 queryParams.ProjectKey = "project"
 queryParams.Async = true

-newReleaseBundleApiSupported=true
+isNewReleaseBundleApiSupported=true
-//From 7.63.2, newReleaseBundleApiSupported is true, below that version it should be false. resp, err := serviceManager.RemoteDeleteReleaseBundle(rbDetails, params, newReleaseBundleApiSupported)
+//From 7.63.2, isNewReleaseBundleApiSupported is true, below that version it should be false. resp, err := serviceManager.RemoteDeleteReleaseBundle(rbDetails, params, isNewReleaseBundleApiSupported)
 ```

 #### check-rb-exists